-The road network shall address applicable policies of Chapter 6 Urban Design and Sustainable Development.
+The road network should implement applicable policies of Chapter 6 Urban Design and Sustainable Development.

-- 7.1.3.1 To define, develop and maintain the major components of Markham's Road Network as shown on Map 10 Road Network to include: - a) provincial highways; - b) regional arterial roads as designated in Map 12 Street Network of the Regional Official Plan; - c) Markham arterial roads and major collector roads; - d) mid-block crossing of provincial 400 series highways; and - e) the future Donald Cousens Parkway. - 7.1.3.2 To define, develop and maintain Markham's minor collector system shown on Map 11 Minor Collector Road Network, having regard for the protection of established low rise residential areas and the existing development pattern.
-Where approved by Council, minor collector roads may be added or deleted to Map 11 Minor Collector Road Network without further amendment to this Plan.

-- 7.1.3.3 To support a grid pattern of road network development as a component of a required secondary plan, precinct plan and/or comprehensive block plan as outlined in Section 10.1.2, 10.1.3, and 10.1.4 by: - a) creating continuous collector roads in both east-west and north-south directions where the opportunity arises in newly developing urban areas and in major infill development projects, including the provision of links to the existing road network where appropriate; and - b) generally discouraging local roads being built as cul-de-sacs or in other forms that disrupt the grid network. - 7.1.3.4 To require conveyance through the development approvals process, additional lands needed to achieve: - a) the designated right-of-way widths on Map 12 Street Network of the Regional Official Plan and Map 10 - Road Network and Map 11 - Minor Collector Road Network of this Plan; - b) the right-of-way widths as required to support the road networks identified in secondary plans, precinct plans and comprehensive block plans; and - c) lands beyond the right-of-way widths for necessary features, such as intersection widenings, grading, grade separation, roundabouts, embankments, bicycle facilities, transit shelters, streetscape improvements and improved sightlines at no expense. - That roads are not closed to the public and remain in the public realm. - 7.1.3.6 To design and construct all new roads and reconstruct existing roads by applying appropriate right-of-way design standards and having regard for urban design guidelines set out in Section 6.1.1.5 to: - a) better balance the safety, accessibility, convenience and comfort of all street users, regardless of age or ability, including pedestrians, cyclists and transit riders and to provide a full range of travel choices; - b) encourage a more compact and sustainable urban form to: - reduce average trip lengths; - ii. support the use of walking, cycling and transit; and - iii. reduce overall dependence on car travel; - c) enhance the quality of the streetscape to create more attractive and vibrant communities for residents and businesses including increased opportunities for planting of street trees and accommodation of green infrastructure; - d) achieve better integration with adjacent land uses and improve connections to the trails and pathways systems, and to foster greater social interaction, and - e) transform the appearance and functioning of the road network over time by placing the overall emphasis on the movement of people not vehicles without compromising the safety of all road users. - 7.1.3.7 To work with stakeholders from the Region, the Province and the community to support design initiatives and standards, taking into account the local context and planning objectives, that:
+- 7.1.3.1 To define, develop and maintain the major components of Markham's Road Network as shown on Map 10 Road Network to include: - a) provincial highways; - b) regional arterial roads as designated in Map 12 Street Network of the Regional Official Plan; - c) Markham arterial roads and major collector roads; - d) mid-block crossing of provincial 400 series highways; and - e) the future Donald Cousens Parkway. - 7.1.3.2 To define, develop and maintain Markham's minor collector system shown on Appendix D Minor Collector Road Network. - 7.1.3.3 To support a grid pattern of road network development by: - a) creating continuous collector streets in both east-west and north-south directions where the opportunity arises in newly developing urban areas and in major infill development projects, including the provision of links to the existing road network where appropriate; and - b) generally discouraging local roads being built as cul-de-sacs or in other forms that disrupt the grid network. - 7.1.3.4 To require conveyance through the development approvals process, additional lands needed to achieve: - a) the designated right-of-way widths on Map 12 Street Network of the Regional Official Plan and Map 10 Road Network of this Plan; - b) right-of-way widths as required for the minor collector roads depicted in Appendix D - Minor Collector Road Network; and - c) lands beyond the right-of-way widths for necessary features, such as intersection widenings, roundabouts, embankments, bicycle facilities, transit shelters, streetscape improvements and improved sightlines at no expense. - That roads are not closed to the public and remain in the public realm. - 7.1.3.6 To design and construct all new roads and reconstruct existing roads by applying appropriate right-of-way design standards and having regard for urban design guidelines set out in Section 6.1.1.5 to: - a) better balance the safety, accessibility, convenience and comfort of all street users, regardless of age or ability, including pedestrians, cyclists and transit riders and to provide a full range of mobility options; - b) encourage a more compact and sustainable urban form to: - i. reduce average trip lengths;

-- a) increase road user safety; - b) improve the enforcement of road safety measures; and - c) support local traffic calming schemes where warranted on road safety grounds. - 7.1.3.8 To discourage and limit, where possible, direct vehicular access from new developments abutting arterial roads and heavily used major collector roads by implementing access management principles such as the use of minor streets; lanes; shared driveways, and on-site interconnections between adjacent properties. - 7.1.3.9 To work with the Region to develop methods whereby the movement of farm machinery, supplies and products along the north-south regional roads can be facilitated within Markham's agricultural areas. - 7.1.3.10 To enhance road design and construction in the Countryside Agriculture Area, where feasible, to address farm access and machinery movement, wildlife movement, park settings, safe crossing and dark sky considerations.
+- ii. support the use of walking, cycling and transit; and - iii. reduce overall dependence on car travel; - c) enhance the quality of the streetscape to create more attractive and vibrant communities for residents and businesses including increased opportunities for planting of street trees and accommodation of green infrastructure; - d) achieve better integration with adjacent land uses and improve connections to the trails and pathways systems, and to foster greater social interaction, and - e) transform the appearance and functioning of the road network over time by placing the overall emphasis on the movement of people not vehicles. - 7.1.3.7 To work with stakeholders from the Region, the Province and the community to support initiatives that increase road user safety and improve the enforcement of road safety measures, including the adoption of local traffic calming schemes where warranted on road safety grounds. - 7.1.3.8 To discourage and limit, where possible, direct vehicular access from new developments abutting arterial roads and heavily used major collector roads by implementing access management principles such as the use of minor streets; lanes; shared driveways, and on-site interconnections between adjacent properties. - 7.1.3.9 To work with the Region to develop methods whereby the movement of farm machinery, supplies and products along the north-south regional roads can be facilitated within Markham's agricultural areas.